datalad/datalad-gooey/docs/source/index.rst

 .. image:: _static/command_pane_filled.png

+While using DataLad Gooey assumes at least some familiarity with DataLad concepts, the simplified command suite makes starting with DataLad easier via tailor-made command selections, condensed parameter specifications, and tool tips.
-Current functionality supported via the simplified suite includes:
+The current functionality supported via the simplified suite includes:

 * `clone`_ a dataset
 * `create`_ a dataset